gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Total available points of a user for current application
+Use this API to retrieve total available points of a user for current application

 *Success Response:*

-ok
+Success.
+Check example below or refer `PointsResponse` for more details.

 Schema: `PointsResponse`